quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 same server.
 It could then apply analytical techniques to try to obtain the server encoding.

-The Encrypted CID algorithms provide robust protection against any sort of linkage.
-The Plaintext CID algorithm makes no attempt to protect this encoding.
+An encrypted encoding provides robust protection against this.
+An unencrypted one provides none.

 Were this analysis to obtain the server encoding, then on-path observers might apply this analysis to correlating different client IP addresses.